Oakleafknight06/Polymagia/README.md

-# Fabric Example Mod
+# Polymagia Minecraft Fabric Mod

+## About

+A Minecraft mod focusing on improving the magical side of the game.

-## Setup
+## Usage

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+You may use this mod in any modpack or streams/videos you like.
+The only legitimate copies of this mod are on this GitHub page and (soon) on Curseforge.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is licensed under the